D

 Outcome

-Based on the user test outcomes, we finalised our software with improved features and local contents provided by Rwanda Education Board.
-At the same time, we proceeded to organise teaching sessions to introduce it as well as train first group of teachers and students.
+Based on the user test outcomes, we finalised our software with improved features and local content provided by the Rwanda Education Board.
+At the same time, we proceeded to organise teaching sessions to introduce it as well as train the first group of teachers and students.

 Nyaruka /ˈɲaruka/ n. to be quick